 notes & tips for this beetroot hummus

-- As most hummus recipes, this one uses chickpeas for its base.
-If you’re not a fan of chickpeas, check out these substitutes.
+- As with most hummus recipes, this one uses chickpeas for its base.
+If you’re not a fan of chickpeas, check out these substitutions.

 Other tasty savory dips

 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – Place beetroot on a baking dish, coat them with olive oil, and bake until beets are tender.

 Step 2 – Once beets have cooled, remove skins and cut them in half.

 Step 3 – In a food processor, add the following ingredients: chickpeas, roasted beetroot, feta cheese, garlic, 2 tablespoons olive oil, lemon zest, lemon juice, cayenne pepper, salt, and pepper.
 Blend everything together until desired consistency is reached.

 Step 4 – Serve and enjoy!

 Roasted Beet Hummus